“It’s Dark Now. I Can’t See.”

 Fourteen years after director Fred Walton’s When A Stranger Calls (1979) scared audiences into hysterics, a little-known sequel hit the airwaves as a made-for-TV movie.
 When A Stranger Calls Back (1993) is the follow up to the famous original from the golden era of American horror.
 The sequel brought Fred Walton back into the director’s chair, reinstated Carol Kane’s role as Jill Johnson, and recalled Charles Durning as John Clifford.
 Jill Schoelen played Julia Jenz, a college student being terrorized by an unstable (and impossible to catch) stalker.

 You are probably thinking, How can a made-for-TV movie possibly deliver the immense dread of the original?
 To this argument, I present Salem’s Lot (1979), the TV miniseries based on Stephen King’s classic vampire novel which scared the daylights out of a nation of horror fans.
-Made-for-TV does not have to mean dull.
+Made-for-TV does not necessarily mean dull.
 Also consider that When A Stranger Calls was not at all gory.
-Walton’s classic use of pacing, camera angles, and music, combined with a water-tight script and the acting ability of Carol Kane, are what made the original so terrifying.
+Walton’s classic use of pacing, camera angles, and music, combined with a water-tight script and the star power and acting prowess of Carol Kane, infused a sense of dread in the original.
 Walton brought all of these tools and more to the TV sequel.

-The first twenty minutes of When A Stranger Calls are considered by many horror fans to be perhaps the best in the genre’s history.
-It seems impossible to conceive that Walton could make the opening scene of When A Stranger Calls Back just as terrifying, but that is exactly what he did.
-The beginning of the sequel follows Julia who, like Jill Johnson fourteen years ago, is babysitting in a large house in a secluded area.
-An unseen man knocks on the front door late at night, claiming he has car trouble and needs to use the phone.
-Petrified, Julia will not let him inside, and when she checks the phone, she finds the line is dead.
+The first twenty minutes of When A Stranger Calls are considered by many horror fans to be the best in the genre’s history.
+It seems impossible to conceive Walton could make the opening scene of When A Stranger Calls Back just as terrifying, but that is exactly what he did.
+The beginning of the sequel follows Julia, who, like Jill Johnson fourteen years ago, is babysitting in a large house in a secluded area.
+An unseen man knocks on the front door late at night, claiming he’s experiencing car trouble and needs to use the phone.
+Petrified, Julia will not let him inside.
+And when she checks the phone, she finds the line is dead.
 You can guess what happens next.

-When Julia returns to college, she often gets the sense that she is not alone in her tiny apartment, even though there are few places for someone to hide.
+When Julia returns to college, she senses she isn’t alone in her tiny apartment, even though there are few places for someone to hide.
 She bolts her door before sleep, only to find upon awakening that personal items have been moved – a picture relocated to a different shelf, etc. These subtle, tortuous acts are perpetrated to disturb Julia, while providing her with no hard evidence to bring to the police.
-When she approaches the authorities and explains how items have been moved inside her apartment, they write her off, thinking she is mistaken and under stress.
+When she approaches the authorities, they write her off, thinking she is mistaken and under stress.
 Only Jill Johnson, now a counselor at Julia’s college, believes Julia’s story.
-Jill brings John Clifford back into the fold, and together they attempt to unravel the mystery of how the stalker can slip in and out of Julia’s apartment without being seen.
+Jill brings John Clifford back into the fold, and together they unravel the mystery of how the stalker slips in and out of Julia’s apartment without being seen.
 I won’t give away the big reveal, but it is a shocker.
 Some fans found it a little too unbelievable, but I thought it was a great touch.
 I’ll let you decide for yourself.

 There is a significant difference between the original and the sequel.

-The original allowed its three acts to cross genres – the first and third acts are pure psychological horror, whereas the second act is more of a detective story in which Clifford attempts to apprehend the murderer on the loose.
+The original allowed its three acts to cross genres – the first and third acts are pure psychological horror, whereas the second act is more of a detective story in which Clifford attempts to apprehend the murderer.
 Some fans were put off by the second act.
-In the sequel, Walton keeps to psychological horror from start to finish, and hence the finished product is as relentless as it is frightening.
+In the sequel, Walton keeps to psychological horror from start to finish.
+Hence, the finished product is as relentless as it is frightening.

 If you are searching for a true hidden horror gem, When A Stranger Calls Back is worth the effort to track down.
-As of this review, Amazon still has copies of When A Stranger Calls Back in stock.
+As of this review, Amazon still has copies of When A Stranger Calls Back.
 Get it before it goes out of print.
 You won’t be disappointed.